anthonybudd/anthonybudd/README.md

 ![Language](https://img.shields.io/badge/Language-PHP-success?style=flat) ![Stars](https://img.shields.io/github/stars/anthonybudd/larachan?style=social)

 LaraChan is a simple 4chan-style imageboard built on Laravel 8.
 The project can be installed in 5 easy commands and is designed to be deployed on a Raspberry Pi.
-Many of useful Artisan commands are provided so you can administrate your imageboard using the CLI.
+Many useful Artisan commands are provided so you can administrate your imageboard using the CLI.

 - 🧅 **Tor**  - Built in Tor proxy
 - 🤖 **CAPTCHA**  - Self-hosted captchas.
 - 🚫 **No .JS**  - No front-end JavaScript.

 ---
 <p>